Study level

 Overview

 The performance of ground-mounted PV panels commonly found in solar farms depends on a myriad of factors such as tilt angle, microclimate i.e. wind loads, shading, solar irradiance, and dust deposition.
-In particular, dust deposition of PV panels incurs high maintenance costs and operation downtime.
-Unfortunately, the combined effects of these entities on PV panel performance and crop yield is poorly understood and its study devoid in existing literature.
-This project aims to develop an advanced numerical model, namely coupled Computational Fluid Dynamics and Discrete Element Method (CFD-DEM), backed by thorough experimental validation, to unravel the fundamental mechanisms of coupled air-dust particle transport and its effect on PV performance and farm crop yields.
-Parallel to CFD-DEM, PV field layout optimization software and/or Machine Learning/AI will be implemented to assess optimum PV solar farm layout under varying microclimate conditions such as varying solar irradiance, wind velocities, etc.
+This project aims to develop an advanced numerical model, namely computational fluid dynamics (CFD), backed by thorough experimental validation, to unravel the fundamental mechanisms of air flow and heat transfer around PV panels.
+Parallel to CFD, PV field layout optimisation software and/or machine learning/AI will be implemented to assess optimum PV solar farm layout under varying microclimate conditions such as varying solar irradiance, wind velocities, etc.

 Research activities

-• Evaluate the influence of wind loads, adhesive dust deposition, solar irradiance, etc on PV performance
+• Evaluate the influence of wind loads, solar irradiance, etc on PV performance.

-• Develop fundamental understanding of the performance of PV arrays under a range of conditions in the agrivoltaic industry.
+• Develop fundamental understanding of the performance of PV arrays.

 This project is a collaboration between QUT and CSIRO.
-It is part of a long term vision/endeavour to tackle the dual energy-food nexus thereby aligning with CSIRO's initiatives, primarily on Sustainable Energy & Resources (Towards Net Zero & Renewable Energy) under the "Ultra Low Cost Solar (ULCS)" program at CSIRO Energy.
-It also directly aligns with the Australian Government's national priority two areas: renewables and low emission technologies and value-adding in agriculture.
+It is part of a long-term vision/endeavour to tackle the growing energy demand thereby aligning with CSIRO's initiatives, primarily on Sustainable Energy and Resources (Towards Net Zero and Renewable Energy) under the 'Ultra Low Cost Solar (ULCS)' program at CSIRO Energy.
+It also directly aligns with the Australian Government's national priority area of renewables and low emission technologies.

 Outcomes

-• further optimise solar PV fields to maximize PV solar thermal performance, crop yields using ML techniques
+• Optimised solar PV fields to maximize PV solar thermal performance using ML techniques.

 Skills and experience